codepks/LearningQT/README.md

 ## QVector<typename>

 QVector should be prefferred over QList as Qvector is a sequential memory and QList used more of heap memory.
+QList is closer to boost::ptr_deque, despite the apparent association with std::list.
+It does not store objects directly, but instead stores pointers to them.
+> Advantage

+You gain all the benefits of quick insertions at both ends, and reallocations involve shuffling pointers instead of copy constructors

+> Disadvantage

+You lose the spacial locality of an actual std::deque or std::vector, and gain a lot of heap allocations.

+> BUT

+ The QT library heavily favors the use of QList objects

+> So

+It is suggested using QList until profiling suggests changing to a QVector

 source : https://stackoverflow.com/questions/6602036/qvector-vs-qlist